cansyl/CROssBAR/COVID-19_KGs/README.md

-# Generation of CROssBAR COVID-19 KGs
+# CROssBAR COVID-19 KGs
-We constructed two versions of COVID-19 knowledge graph.
+As a use case of the CROssBAR system, we present the SARS-CoV-2 infection, a.k.a.
+COVID-19 CROssBAR knowledge graph (KG).
+We constructed two versions of COVID-19 knowledge KG:
 - First, the large-scale version that includes nearly the whole of the COVID-19 related information recently accumulated in the scientific literature, organized and presented in an interpretable way.
 - Second, the simplified version that is suitable for quick exploration.
 The aim behind constructing the simplified version was that the large-scale KG is not easily explorable visually due to the huge size of the graph.
 Below, we describe the methodology followed for the generation of CROssBAR COVID-19 KGs.

 ## Large-Scale COVID-19 KG

 Generation of the large-scale COVID-19 graph started with acquiring the related EFO disease term named: "COVID-19" (id: MONDO:0100096).
 We also incorporated the disease term for "Severe acute respiratory syndrome" (id: EFO:0000694) (the previous SARS) into the graph since SARS is better annotated compared to COVID-19.
 The full-scale COVID-19 KG construction is accomplished as described below:

 **1. COVID-19 related genes/proteins and PPIs:**